 Ride the UAE wave Al Ain, United Arab Emirates

 What’s the last thing you’d expect to see tucked away in the far-flung sand banks of the United Arab Emirates?
 We’re guessing you didn’t just say the world’s largest surf pool, but that’s exactly what you’ll find at Wadi Adventure, a world-class water-based adventure park on the outskirts of the palm-fringed city of Al Ain.
-At 150 metres in length, with a maximum depth of 2.4 metres and the capacity to generate three-metre-high waves every 90 seconds, this surf pool is one super impressive man-made accomplishment.
+At 150m in length, with a maximum depth of 2.4m and the capacity to generate 3m waves every 90 seconds, this surf pool is one super impressive man-made accomplishment.
 Considering Kelly Slater, a legend of the surfing industry, has taken to the Wadi Adventure waves, you know this place is legit.

 While the chance to hang 10 in the middle of the desert is as good as any reason to visit, Wadi Adventure is also home to the world’s longest man-made white-water channels.
 The complex has hosted the Middle East’s World Rafting Championships and serves as an elite training ground for the UAE National Rafting team as well as other kayaking professionals.
 Forget the water slides and kiddie pools of Wet’n’Wild, this is one seriously soaked experience in the desert.

-It costs about US$27 to access the open beach and lounge area, family pool and kids splash area, all F&B outlets and activities including airpark, zip line and wall climbing.
+It costs about US$27 to access the open beach and lounge area, family pool and kids splash area, all food and beverage outlets and activities including airpark, zip line and wall climbing.

 The park opens daily from 11am to 6pm.